14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Ways to Relax in Aitutaki

 Remember to take the time to unwind during your Cook Islands escape – and Aitutaki is the perfect place to do it.
-There are a few spas on the island to soothe all the stresses away, while simply “just being” at the gorgeous resorts of Aitutaki is not bad a way to spend the rest of your time here…
+There are a few spas on the island to soothe all the stresses away, while simply “just being” at the gorgeous resorts of Aitutaki is not a bad way to spend the rest of your time here…

 Adventure Experiences in Aitutaki

 If you’re feeling more active, head on a scuba diving trip with Bubbles Below to experience scuba diving with turtles.
-If it’s the whale season, whale swimming might just be the most memorable experience on your itinerary.
+If it’s whale season, whale swimming might be the most memorable experience on your itinerary.

 For more experiences in Aitutaki, take a look at our extensive list of the 20 Best Things to Do in Aitutaki.